halaoner/azure-demo/iac-challenge.md

 # IaC Challenge

-In this challenge, you will create IaC code for the Azure virtual infrastructure described below using either Terraform or Azure Bicep (your choice).
+Create IaC code for the Azure virtual infrastructure described below using Terraform.

 ## Infrastructure to be created